 - It can make your life a lot less stressful: Knowing what to expect from the day ahead of you (and having an action plan to go through it all) considerably reduces the amount of stress for the next day;

-- It allows you to evaluate yourself: Having plans allow you to analyse whether you’re sticking to them, evaluating your own ability to stay – or not – on schedule;
+- It allows you to evaluate yourself: Having plans allow you to analyze whether you’re sticking to them, evaluating your own ability to stay – or not – on schedule;

 How should you go about your daily planning?

 That depends!
 Each person works differently so, your daily planning will be as unique as yourself.
-Some experts advise you should plan your whole day the previous afternoon – that doesn’t work for me, I create my cards on my “daily planning” pipe first thing in the morning, because that’s the first thing I like crossing of my list.
+Some experts advise you should plan your whole day the previous afternoon, others prefer doing it at the first thing in the morning.
+Test what works for you.

-Talking about crossing things of your list, that’s another thing that comes with daily planning (especially if you, like me, do it using Pipefy): the sense of accomplishment of moving card after card into the “done” phase – I have to tell you, I’m all for small victories and each card I get done is a small victory in itself.
+Talking about crossing things of your list, that’s another thing that comes with daily planning: the sense of accomplishment of moving card after card into the “done” phase – small victories are important and motivating, so each task you get done is a small victory in itself.